 Subglandular: This position on top of the muscle works well for women who already have enough breast tissue to camouflage the implant.
 In general, a 2cm thickness of natural breast tissue is enough to camouflage an average sized implant.
 The subglandular position also works well for women who have started to have a small amount of ptosis (drooping) in their breasts.
 The implant is placed directly behind the natural breast tissue ensuring the breast tissue and implant position are in harmony.
 This techniques allows for effective filling-out of the lower pole of the breast.

 The ‘dual-plane’ position for breast implants is the most common position used by Dr. Beber for breast augmentation surgery.
 This position allows Dr. Beber to put the upper portion of the breast implant under the muscle to help camouflage the implant.
 The lower portion of the implant sits directly behind the breast tissue to maximize filling-out of the lower breast to create beautifully natural breast contours and breast harmony.

-If you are wondering if breast augmentation is right for you, contact Dr. Beber to set up your personalized consultation to find out more.
+If you are wondering if breast augmentation surgery in Toronto is right for you, contact Dr. Beber to set up your personalized consultation to find out more.